HarmoniqaOrg/Quantoro/README.md

 1.  **Task A: Baseline CVaR Optimization**

     This task implements the baseline CVaR optimization strategy reproduced from the CLEIR paper as specified in the assignment.
 The model optimizes a long-only portfolio of 60 liquid US stocks, minimizing the 95% daily CVaR while adhering to constraints (fully invested, no shorting, max 5% weight per stock).
-The portfolio is rebalanced quarterly, and transaction costs of 10 bps are applied.
+The portfolio is rebalanced quarterly.
+A per-side transaction cost of 10 bps (0.1%) is applied to the total trade volume at each rebalance.

     #### Performance Comparison